reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 ## Setting up the `Node.Js` Application
 To begin, we navigate to a new root directory where we want our application to live.

-Here, we'll create a new folder `urlbackend`, and navigate into it.
+Here, we'll create a new folder `urlbackend` and navigate into it.
 By entering the following command in the terminal:
 ```bash
 mkdir urlbackend
 &&